 I encourage everyone to seek mentoring, the earlier the better.
 If you are looking for science mentors check out research training programs, mentoring programs and science organizations.
 There is a mentor for everyone.
 As a Gates Millennium Scholar (GMS) later I went on to become a mentor in the GMS program.
 Then when I entered graduate school I served on the Graduate Student Association to help first-year graduate students transition.
 I am passionate about helping the next generations of scientists.
 Science is challenging and fun, but rewarding.
 At times in the midst of progress I was faced with moments of negativity.
 There were people who told me that I did not belong and that I would not achieve my goals.
 I did not let their negativity stop me.
 I’m sure most of us have experienced negativity or felt alone in science at one point.
 Don’t let that stop you.
 Keep moving forward, pave the way and soon there will be others like you in your career.

 This is just a bit of my story and the reason why research training, mentoring programs and science organizations are important.
-It’s programs like the Bridge to Doctorate Program, Minorities and Science and Engineering programs and Research Experiences for Undergraduate Program that give students the right tools and the preparation they need to become scientists.
+It’s programs like the Bridge to Doctorate Program, BUILD, Meyerhoff, Minorities and Science and Engineering programs and Research Experiences for Undergraduate Program that give students the right tools and the preparation they need to become scientists.
 Being in a laboratory environment, working with PIs and learning the tricks of the trade in science will help students build the knowledge and confidence they need in a science career.
 When students are given the opportunity to do research and have good mentoring relationships they can grow into well-rounded scientists and STEM professionals.

 Organizations like the National Society of Black Engineers, Association for Women in Science and Women in Science and Engineers Groups create an environment that foster diversity and representation.
-Students that participate in these organizations are more likely to stay in the STEM field.
+Students who participate in these organizations are more likely to stay in the STEM field.
 Also, these organizations help students build relationships with mentors/peers and professional development skills that will help them in their science careers.

 There is room for everyone in science.
 I encourage you to check out my other blog posts and I wish you the best of luck in your science career!